kkthxbye-code/csgo_bugs/sv_pure_bypass_7/README.md

         CreateFile(filePath, genericDesiredAccess, 3,
 ```

-then recompile with Visual Studio, or use the one provided with this directory.
+then recompile with Visual Studio.

 #### Part 2